TrellixVulnTeam/swahilipython_SCMU/Doc/library/contextlib.rst

    It makes it clear that the ``cm`` applies to the whole function, rather than just a piece of it (and saving an indentation level is nice, too).

-   Existing context managers that already have a base class can be extended by using ``ContextDecorator`` as a mixin class::
+   Existing context managers that already have a base kundi can be extended by using ``ContextDecorator`` as a mixin class::

-      from contextlib import ContextDecorator
+      kutoka contextlib agiza ContextDecorator

-      class mycontext(ContextBaseClass, ContextDecorator):
+      kundi mycontext(ContextBaseClass, ContextDecorator):
           def __enter__(self):
               return self